simpleidserver/SimpleIdServer/docs/documentation/openid/protectappsusers.md

 # Protect application from undesirable users

+An OPENID server can be used to protect any type of applications from undesirable users.
+Following chapters describe how to implement user authentication for each type of application.

 ## Recommended flow by application type

 There are different grant-types to get tokens, the choice depends on the type of application.